How to Generate PDF from HTML Using mPDF

 Conclusion

 mPDF is an excellent choice for generating PDFs from HTML in PHP applications, offering a balance of simplicity and powerful features.
 It’s ideal for small to medium-scale projects where server resources are sufficient.
-However, for large-scale applications requiring high concurrency and additional features, consider using third-party PDF APIs like pdforge.
+However, for large-scale applications requiring high concurrency and additional features, consider using third-party PDF APIs like pdf noodle.

 When choosing between mPDF and other alternatives: